 The government's Small Business Administration does not actually loan the money to veterans.
 Lending institutions like banks or credit unions make the loans.
 The federal government guarantees your loan.
 If your loan is less than $25,000, you do not have to have collateral.
 If it is between $25,000 and $350,000, the lending institution may require collateral.

 Your interest rates will usually range from 2.25% to 4.75% over the current prime interest rate.
 You can always try to negotiate a lower interest rate with your specific lender.

 Deployment and the MREIDL Loan

-When an "essential employee" is called up for active duty in the military, a business becomes eligible for an MREIDL loan.
+When an essential employee to the business is called up for active duty in the military, a business becomes eligible for an MREIDL loan.

 The purpose of this loan is to provide for the business's necessary expenses that cannot be provided for because the essential employee is not present in the business.
 The purpose of this loan is not to replace lost profits.
-The purpose is just to pay obligations and replace working capital so the business can survive.
+The purpose is to cover financial obligations and replace working capital so the business can survive.

 The interest rate on the MREIDL loan is 4 percent.
 The maximum term of the loan is 30 years, though that depends on individual circumstances as does the amount of the loan.
-The MREIDL loan usually has a maximum amount of $2 million, but exceptions may apply depending on the amount of economic injury to the business due to the call-up of the "essential employee."
+The MREIDL loan usually has a maximum amount of $2 million, but exceptions may apply depending on the amount of economic injury to the business due to the active duty call-up of the essential employee.